cloudmesh/cloudmesh-cc/docs/_sources/readme.rst.txt

 have created a service that lets the user run jobs across multiple platforms in a dynamic queue with visualization and data storage.

+See :numref:`fastapi-service` for the OpenAPI interface of such service.

 .. figure:: images/fastapi-service.png
-   :alt: OpenAPI Description of the REST Interface to the Workflow
+   :alt: Figure OpenAPI Description of the REST Interface to the Workflow
-   :name: fig:fastapi-service
+   :name: fastapi-service
-   :width: 50.0%

    OpenAPI Description of the REST Interface to the Workflow